A woman soaking in hot tub. (Can You Contract an STD from a Hot Tub)

 Recognizing Symptoms and Seeking Treatment

-In the rare event that an STD is transmitted in a hot tub, it’s important to be aware of the symptoms.
+In the rare event that an STD is transmitted in a hot tub, it’s essential to be aware of the symptoms.
 Common symptoms of STDs include genital itching, pain, unusual discharge, and skin rashes.

 Myths vs. Facts about STDs in Hot Tubs